alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 ```

 The complete recipe for using SQL in such a "safe" way is more complex, of
 course.
-I won't provide the details in this blog post, but let me know if a
+I won't provide the details in this blog post, let me know if a
 dedicated one is welcome.
 For now, let see how our new paradigm helps.

-## Relations provide a true abstraction mechanism
+### Relation Algebra at the rescue

 The **Relations as First-Class Citizen** paradigm aims at providing an
 interface that is _designed for_ composition and reuse.
 We invite you to use